worthinternetsystems/worth-chat/README.md

 - Implement webrtc media connections within the rooms
 - Investigate TURN server setup (https://www.npmjs.com/package/node-turn) to remove local limitations
 - Handle users leaving the page, updating the participant count
+- Capture users in the namespace as well as the rooms